shane0/buddhism/docs/linji.md

+---
+tags:
+  - lineages
+  - linji
+  - books
+---
 # book: record of linji

 <iframe width="966" height="544" src="https://www.youtube.com/embed/YVv3vqLqUS4" title="𝐓𝐡𝐞 𝐑𝐞𝐜𝐨𝐫𝐝 𝐨𝐟 𝐋𝐢𝐧𝐣𝐢 ~ Master Linji Yixuan ~ Zen Buddhism (Chan)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## references smentioned in this book

+The Record of Linji (臨濟錄; Japanese: Rinzai-goroku), also known as the Linji Yulu, is a collection of sermons, statements, and acts attributed to the Chinese Zen master Linji Yixuan (d.
+866).
+It is one of the most important texts in the Rinzai school of Zen Buddhism, and it is also widely studied by practitioners of other Zen schools.

+The Record of Linji is full of fundamental Buddhist references, but some of the most important include:

+- **The Four Noble Truths:** The Four Noble Truths are the foundation of Buddhist teaching.
+They teach that life is suffering, that the cause of suffering is attachment, that there is a way to end suffering, and that the way to end suffering is the Noble Eightfold Path.
+- **The Noble Eightfold Path:** The Noble Eightfold Path is the Buddhist path to enlightenment.
+It consists of eight factors: right understanding, right thought, right speech, right action, right livelihood, right effort, right mindfulness, and right concentration.
+- **The Three Jewels:** The Three Jewels are the Buddha, the Dharma, and the Sangha.
+They are the three objects of refuge for Buddhists.
+- **The Three Pure Precepts:** The Three Pure Precepts are refraining from harming others, refraining from taking what is not freely given, and refraining from sexual misconduct.
+- **The Five Precepts:** The Five Precepts are an extension of the Three Pure Precepts, and they include refraining from lying and refraining from using intoxicants.
+- **Dependent Origination:** Dependent Origination is the Buddhist teaching that all phenomena are interconnected and interdependent.
+Nothing exists in isolation, and everything is conditioned by everything else.
+- **Emptiness:** Emptiness is the Buddhist teaching that all phenomena are lacking in inherent existence.
+They are empty of self-nature and permanent identity.
+- **The Buddha Mind:** The Buddha Mind is the inherent potential for enlightenment that all beings possess.
+It is pure, perfect, and complete.

+In addition to these specific references, the Record of Linji is also steeped in the general spirit and outlook of Buddhism.
+It emphasizes the importance of direct experience, the need to let go of attachments, and the possibility of enlightenment for all beings.

+Here are a few specific examples of fundamental Buddhist references in the Record of Linji:

+- **"If you meet a buddha, kill the buddha.
+If you meet your forefather, kill him.
+If you meet an arhat, kill him.
+If you meet a wise man, kill him.
+Kill all the things in the world that you have learned.
+Then there will be no more problems."** (Case 48)
+- **"The Buddhas of the ten directions have only one message: the true Mind of your own being."** (Case 49)
+- **"The true Dharma is without form.
+It is the very essence of reality.
+It is not something that can be named or described.
+It is simply what is."** (Case 50)
+- **"The Buddha-way is not something that you can achieve through effort.
+It is already present and perfect within you.
+All you need to do is let go of your attachments and see it for yourself."** (Case 51)

+The Record of Linji is a challenging text, but it is also a deeply rewarding one.
+It offers profound insights into the nature of reality and the path to enlightenment.
 > The miracle is not to walk on water.
 The miracle is to walk on earth

+---

 LINJI was a Zen Buddhist monk who lived in China.
 He taught that people can suddenly become enlightened by seeing through their own delusions.